day8/re-frame/docs/EPs/0002-ReframeInstances.md

 create instances of a re-frame app.

 That's the easy bit.
-Let's imagine that there is a new piece of API
+Let's imagine that there is a new piece of API called `create-frame` which created a `defrecord` which captured all that state.
+Easy.
-called: `create-frame`

-What requires more design, thought and tradeoffs is:
-   - VM creation - bringing together the right combination of handlers
+But the moment there's potentially more than one frame, the design
+problem shifts to:
+   - registering handlers "into" a frame (aka VM creation)
-   - within a view fucntions, knowing to which "frame" a given `subscribe` or `dispatch` applies.
+   - within a view fucntions, accessing the right "frame" so as to `subscribe` or `dispatch`.

 ### Building The re-frame VM

-A re-frame app is defined by its handlers.
+A re-frame app is defined collectively by its handlers.

-It is all the calls to registration functions like `reg-event-db` and `reg-sub` which collectively "build up" an app, and it is these handlers which give the app its behaviour.
+It is the many calls to registration functions like `reg-event-db` and `reg-sub` which "build up" an app, infusing it with behaviour and function.

-So, if we are to support different apps on the same page, how then to have handlers register themselves with different "frames"?
+If we are now to support different `frames` on the same page, how

-How then, for example, to have the `undo` library in one app, but not in another, on the same page?
-Or include an effects handler in one app, but not the other.
+should handlers be registered with one or more of these `frames`?

+Solution sketch #1: all registration calls take another argument which is the `frame` into which they should be registered?
+If so, what about effect handlers, like handlers in libraries like [`re-frame-http-fx`](https://github.com/Day8/re-frame-http-fx).
+They can't know of the app `fraems` into which they'll eventually be used.
+Maybe the library provides a "inject all my handlers" kinda function which takes a `frame` argument?
+Maybe?
+Getting a bit disruptive to existing code bases.

+Solution sketch #2: all handlers are registered into a central place, as is currently the case.
+Each handler belongs to a "package" (defaults to `:default`) which can be supplied at registrration time.
+When a `frame` is created, it takes the `set of packages` which should be injected into it (to be found in the central registrar).
+When you create the `frame` you are "pulling together" all the namespaces/packages to form a functioning app.
+Of course, by default, you get all handlers registered, which means this is all very backwards compatable.

+At this point I favour sketch #2 from a backwards compatability point of view.
+It is the least disruptive method.

+Remember: the hard usecase is the one where there are two distinct apps on a page.
+They share nothing.

 ### Views

-have to dispatch to a frame
-have to subscribe from a frame

-But it is hard to make it simple, and it carries the risk of making the normal usercase more complicated.

-Scooping up the global variables in easy, but using these instances turns out to impose a burden on the programmer creating simple applications.

-By the author's priority is deliver an easy mental model for the programmer, and all approaches involving instances seem to add too much complexity for the occasional benifit they deliver.
-The tradeoff has never seemed to warrant the functional snobbery.

-### Packages

-The hard thing is to have more than one "app" on a page at once.

-Registration of handlers is tricky.

-A re-frame app is defined by the set of handlers.

-How do you get isolation.
+Consider a page containing multiple `devcards` on the one page.
+There will be one `frames` for each devcard, each frame for the same app.

+Now to the design puzzle: how will a given view know to which `frame` it should `subscribe`?
+And to which frame should it `dispatch`?

+**Solution sketch #1**: the `frame` is passed as an arguement to each view function.
+And then down into child view functions.
+Certainly very functional.
+But laborious.
+Every single time.
+Every single view.
+And not at all what is done now, so disruptive.
+A lot of work, for the few times needed.

+**Solution sketch #2**: Hack Reagent so that any given view can "reach up" through parent hierarchy of views looking for a `frame` to which it can subscribe and dispatch.
+This avoids the horror of having to pass frames everywhere.

+**Solution sketch #3**: Similar to #2, except piggyback on React's `context` facility. `context` only works for simple values, so this path would passing down the `id` of the frame, and then looking it up.